 Common Causes of Anxiety in Teens and Young Adults

-Kids today are under a lot of pressure from their peers.
-Peer pressure can be positive or negative, but both types raise stress levels.
+Kids today are under much pressure from their peers, both in person and online.
+Peer pressure can be positive or negative, but both types raise anxiety levels.
 For example, being pressured to shoplift or commit some other crime is stressful and an example of negative peer pressure.
-If your teen’s peers are all getting excellent grades, applying to good universities, and dating the captain of the football or cheerleading team, this puts a lot of pressure on your own teen to conform and keep up.
+Positive pressure, for example, is when your teen’s peers are getting excellent grades, applying to good universities, and excelling in extracurriculars, all of which puts a lot of pressure on your own teen to conform and keep up.

 • Feelings of sadness, hopelessness, or despair that last longer than two weeks